Waynflete Infants' School - Class pages

 We will send home a new target once a “Next Step Footstep Target” has been achieved.
 This could be a personal or academic target, such as, putting on and zipping up coats or recognising numbers to 20.

-Next step targets will be coming home as part of our Pupil Progress Reports which will be emailed out to parents during Term 2.
+Next step targets will be coming home during Autumn Term 2.

-If you have any questions please speak to Mrs Whiskerd, Mrs Sara or Mrs Crawley.
+If you have any questions please speak to Mrs Jordan or Mrs Finch.

 Tapestry is an online learning journal that creates an individual profile for each child.
 All members of the Foundation team will use iPads to record observations of the children’s learning, which we then link to the foundation stage curriculum as evidence of the children’s progress.
 When an observation is added to your child’s profile you will receive an email.
 Parents are able to log onto the learning journal to view and comment on the observations that have been made of their own child.